-- 20.1 The Board, in carrying out its functions, will have regard to the likely impact of licensed activities and related crime and disorder when considering the location, operation and management of all licence applications, reviews and variations.

-- 20.2 The Board supports a strategy aimed at making Renfrewshire a safe place to live and visit.
+- 20.1 The Board, in carrying out its functions, will have regard to the likely impact of licensed activities and related crime and disorder when considering the location, operation and management of all licence applications, reviews and variations. - 20.2 The Board supports a strategy aimed at making Renfrewshire a safe place to live and visit.
 The Board is committed to improving the quality of life for the people of Renfrewshire by ensuring that licensed premises are managed in such a way as not to contribute to crime and disorder.
 Applicants are expected to consider how they will promote the prevention of crime and disorder.
 The applicants should also be able to demonstrate that all those factors which impact on crime and disorder have been considered.
 These include:-

 - underage drinking;

 - drunkenness on the premises;

 - public drunkenness;

+- illegal possession and/or use of drugs;

+- violent behaviour;

+- anti-social behaviour; and

+- litter.

-- illegal possession and/or use of Drugs; - violent behaviour; - anti-Social Behaviour; and - litter. - 20.3 Applicants are encouraged to discuss crime prevention procedures in their premises with the Council and Police Scotland.
-Factors may include underage drinking, drunkenness on premises, public drunkenness, drugs, violent behaviour and antisocial behaviour. - 20.4 The following examples of control measures are given to assist applicants who may need to take account of them in their operating plan having regard to their particular type of premises and/or licensable activities:- - having a written crime prevention strategy; - effective and responsible management of premises; - training given to staff to include preventing crime and disorder and conflict management; - training and effective supervision of staff; - written policy on mandatory proof of age scheme; - provision of effective CCTV in and around the premises which complies with current legislative requirements, is fully maintained and an employee trained in its operation always available on the premises; - security policies and regular toilet checks;
+- 20.3 Applicants are encouraged to discuss crime prevention procedures in their premises with the Council and Police Scotland.
+Factors may include underage drinking, drunkenness on premises, public drunkenness, drugs, violent behaviour and antisocial behaviour.

+- 20.4 The following examples of control measures are given to assist applicants who may need to take account of them in their operating plan having regard to their particular type of premises and/or licensable activities:-

+- having a written crime prevention strategy;

+- effective and responsible management of premises;

+- training given to staff to include preventing crime and disorder and conflict management;

+- training and effective supervision of staff;

-- employment, when necessary, of Security Industry Authority licensed door staff; - active membership of Pubwatch or Radiolink or similar schemes; participation in initiatives such as 'Best Bar None'. - provision of litter bins and lighting outside premises; - provision of plastic or toughened drinking vessels; - justification for size of measures; and - choice of size of wine glass. - 20.5 Licenceholders are called upon to take positive action to discourage drinking and driving which is a serious offence and can have catastrophic effects on families of both victims and offenders.
-Licenceholders are, therefore, encouraged to play an active part in preventing drink driving by:- - displaying anti-drink driving materials; - supplying reasonably priced non-alcoholic drinks; and - promoting awareness of campaigns such as designated drivers scheme.
+- written policy on mandatory proof of age scheme; - provision of effective CCTV in and around the premises which complies with current legislative requirements, is fully maintained and an employee trained in its operation always available on the premises, with the CCTV footage being retained for a minimum period of 28 days; - security policies and regular toilet checks; - employment, when necessary, of Security Industry Authority licensed door staff; - door supervisors to be easily identifiable by wearing high-visibility clothing; - door supervisors to be instructed to encourage persons leaving the premises to do so in an orderly fashion without causing disturbance; - active membership of Pubwatch or Radiolink or similar schemes; participation in initiatives such as 'Best Bar None'. - provision of litter bins and lighting outside premises; - provision of plastic or toughened drinking vessels; - justification for size of measures; and - choice of size of wine glass. - 20.5 Licenceholders are called upon to take positive action to discourage drinking and driving which is a serious offence and can have catastrophic effects on families of both victims and offenders.
+Licenceholders are, therefore, encouraged to play an active part in preventing drink driving by:- - displaying anti-drink driving materials;

+- supplying reasonably priced non-alcoholic drinks; and - promoting awareness of campaigns such as designated drivers scheme.